 - Severe cognitive disability: IQ under 30; often have few communication skills and need direct supervision.

-While a child with HIE may not always necessarily have a cognitive impairment, a significant portion do.
+While a child with HIE may not always have a cognitive impairment, a significant portion do.
 The more severe the oxygen-depriving episode, the more likely a child may have a cognitive disability.

 - Anxiety disorders